goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 As you can see above we have provided most of the project details.
-The values you provided here may be changed later, however changing the package name or the namespace package name may not be as easy as changing the description because the name and namespace package might be referred to from many places.
+The values you provided here may be changed later, however changing the Python package name may not be as easy as changing other values.
+Because the Python package name might be referred from many places in code later.

 Organize the new package
 ~~~~~~~~~~~~~~~~~~~~~~~~